ryangalea23/truespan/Archive/MAC_NOTARIZATION_FIX.md

 Your Mac installer is showing Gatekeeper warnings because the app is **signed but not notarized** by Apple.

 ### The Errors You're Seeing:
-1. **"The application 'TrueSpan Living' can't be opened"** - Initial Gatekeeper block
+1. **"The application 'Truespan Neighborhood' can't be opened"** - Initial Gatekeeper block
-2. **"TrueSpan Living is an app downloaded from the Internet"** - Security warning
+2. **"Truespan Neighborhood is an app downloaded from the Internet"** - Security warning

 ### Root Cause:
 - `package.json` line 49 had `"notarize": false` ❌